H1 Unlimited: Today

 The H1 Unlimited class is sanctioned by APBA, its governing body in North America and UIM, its international body.

 Unlimited Hydroplanes are fast boats capable of more than 200 mph on the straights and running average lap speeds of 130–165 mph.
 They are 28–30 ft in length and weigh a minimum of 6750 lb.

 The modern turbine-powered unlimited hydroplane is derived from the 3-point prop-riding hydroplanes of the 1950s.
 These were the first boats to ride on a cushion of air trapped between "sponsons" mounted on the sides of the front of the boat, and the bottom half of the propeller, which were all that touched the water.

 They were called "Unlimited" because they were the only class of boat racing the APBA that had no restrictions on the displacement size of their piston engines.
 The designation Unlimited has stayed with the class in the turbine era, even though there are restrictions on the turbine engine and its fuel.

 Almost all the H1 Unlimited hydroplanes are powered by Lycoming T55 turbine engines, originally used in Chinook helicopters.
-As of 2015, the U-3 Go3 Racing is the only piston powered boat in the fleet, powered by a dual turbocharged Allison V-12.
+The U-440 of the Bucket List Racing Team runs a T-53 turbine.
+As of 2022, the U-3 Go3 Racing is the only piston powered boat in the fleet, powered by a twin turbocharged Allison V-12.